Enter choices

 Single selection in search

-is selected, users may only choose one value at a time to search.
+is selected, users may only search for one value at a time.